Home Gym Vs. Gym Membership

 To reap substantial results from your fitness, a plan is 150% necessary.
 If we had invested in a home gym and tried to start consistently working out at home without Beachbody On Demand, we wouldn’t have achieved much.

-In our case, the home gym shines as the clear winner in this cost-benefit analysis, but that’s only because we added streamed workouts that include a structured plan.
+In our case, the home gym shines as the clear winner in this cost-benefit analysis, but that’s only because we added streamed workouts that include a structured plan, complete with a calendar and nutrition guide.

 A structured plan tells you what to eat based on your age, weight, and activity level and what workout to do on what day.
 The workouts should provide variety and periodization so that you don’t plateau, as well as modifications based on your fitness level.